2012 Delhi gang rape and murder: Reactions

 Members of the Indian parliament demanded severe punishment for the perpetrators.
 The then Leader of the Opposition in the Lok Sabha, Sushma Swaraj, stated: "The rapists should be hanged".
 Chairperson of the then ruling United Progressive Alliance Sonia Gandhi visited the Safdarjang Hospital and met doctors on duty in the anesthesia and surgery departments for an update on the woman's health.
 Bahujan Samaj Party chief, Mayawati, said that proper investigation was required, and that "action should be so strict that no one should dare to act in such a manner again".
-Actress and member of the Rajya Sabha, Jaya Bachchan said that she was "terribly disturbed" over the incident, and felt "ashamed" sitting in the House, feeling "helpless" for "not being able to do anything".
+Actress and member of the Rajya Sabha Jaya Bachchan said that she was "terribly disturbed" over the incident, and felt "ashamed" sitting in the House, feeling "helpless" for "not being able to do anything".
 Meira Kumar, the then Speaker of the Lok Sabha, told reporters a "new law should be brought in and must get passed to ensure the safety of women."
 She went on to say: "The laws at present are not enough, we need stricter laws."

-Sheila Dixit, who at that time was the Chief Minister of Delhi, said that she did not have the courage to meet the victim and described Delhi as a "rape capital" in interviews.
+The then Chief Minister of Delhi Sheila Dixit, said that she did not have the courage to meet the victim and described Delhi as a "rape capital" in interviews.
 She said that senior police officials should be held accountable for the failure to take adequate measures to stop such incidents and called for "immediate setting up of fast-track courts to try rape cases and to get justice in a time-bound manner".
 The three constables who had refused to take action upon Ram Adhar's complaint of robbery were suspended for dereliction of duty.

-On 24 December 2012, in his first official reaction after the incident, then Prime Minister Manmohan Singh appealed for calm, stressing that "violence will serve no purpose".
+On 24 December 2012, in his first official reaction after the incident, then Prime Minister of India Manmohan Singh appealed for calm, stressing that "violence will serve no purpose".
 In a televised address, he assured that all possible efforts would be made to ensure the safety of women in India.
 Singh expressed empathy, saying: "As a father of three daughters I feel as strongly about the incident as each one of you".
 As a tribute to Nirbhaya, the prime minister cancelled all his official events to celebrate the new year.
 Then Chief Minister of Uttar Pradesh, Akhilesh Yadav, announced a package of financial assistance ₹2 million and a government job to her family.